securechaindev/securechaindev.github.io/depex.md

 ## What is Depex?

-**Depex** is a tool that allows you to reason over the entire configuration space of the Software Supply Chain of an open-source software repository.
+Depex is a tool that allows you to reason over the entire configuration space of the Software Supply Chain of an open-source software repository.

-**Depex** allows building complete dependency graphs from package manifests and analyzing them for security risks.
-It helps organizations and developers:

-- Identify direct and transitive dependencies across multiple ecosystems (NPM, PyPI, Maven, Cargo Crates, Ruby Gems.)
-- Enrich dependency data with known vulnerabilities
+### Key Features

+- 🔍 **Multi-ecosystem support:** Analyzes Python, JavaScript, Ruby, Rust, Java, and PHP dependencies
+- 🧮 **SMT-based reasoning:** Uses Z3 solver to find optimal dependency configurations
-- Visualize and explore relationships using a Neo4j graph database
+- 📊 **Graph analysis:** Visualize and query dependency graphs using Neo4j
-- Audit software components for supply chain security
-- Support impact analysis and decision-making during vulnerability response
+- ⚡ **High performance:** Async architecture with Redis caching for SSC ingestion with Dagster

 ## Development requirements